W <===

 Ground floor is Gringer's, appliances since 1918.

-Interfaith League Guest House,
+Interfaith League Guest House, respectively.

 East Village Radio, an alternative station